+Compression All data can be optionally compressed:

+- lz4 (super fast, low compression)

+- zstd (wide range from high speed and low compression to high compression and lower speed)

-Compression All data can be compressed by 1z4 (super fast, low compression), zlib (medium speed and compression) or 1zma (low speed, high compression).
+- zlib (medium speed and compression)

+- lzma (low speed, high compression)

 Off-site backups Borg can store data on any remote host accessible over SSH.
 If Borg is installed on the remote host, big performance gains can be achieved compared to using a network filesystem (sshfs, nfs, ...).